Noah670/Leisure-Cruises/README.md

 # How to run
-run the jar file with " java - jar LeisureCruises"
+run the jar file with "java - jar LeisureCruises"

 or manually build by running driver.java